 The updated projections broadly align with the previous ones, and because we have used increments of sea level rise for our assessment (as opposed to the specific RCP scenarios), we are able to account for the full range of updated sea level rise projections without needing to change our modelling.

 The Council is legally required to include hazard information in a Land Information Memorandum (or LIM) if it is known to us.

 LIM information about special features of the land, like other categorisations such as District Plan zones, helps anyone who is thinking about buying, building, repairing or investing in property to make informed decisions.

 Public organisations and agencies like the Council also use this information to make sound decisions about building or rebuilding community facilities and infrastructure.

 The 2021 Coastal Hazards Assessment will form the basis for notifications on Land Information Memorandums (LIMs).
-However, this won’t happen until the end of 2021, to give people time to read the hazards information and understand the implications for their property.
+However, this won’t happen until mid-2022, to give people time to read the hazards information and understand the implications for their property.

 Because the assessment is at a broad scale, it provides a general indication of the hazards across the district.

 It does not provide a detailed, assessment of the risk to individual properties, but it is possible to get a sense of potential impacts on and around properties in your neighbourhood.
 It is also not intended to provide answers on what can be done to manage those hazards.